 Angles Newspaper is back!

-Angles Newspaper was published by the Vancouver Gay Community Centre Society between December 1983 and May 1998, and gave voice to Vancouver's 2SLGBTQIA+ community.
+Angles Newspaper was published by the Vancouver Gay Community Centre Society from December 1983 to May 1998 and gave voice to Vancouver's 2SLGBTQIA+ community.
 Advertising revenue declined and shifted to a newer publication (Xtra!
-West), leading to Angles' final issue.
-Or so the founders thought.
+West)

 The VGCC Society (later adding an L to its name) became QMUNITY, and their communication coordinator, Olivia Scholes, found the budget, time, and motivation to bring the publication back.